-The net impact of this uncertainty on NPDC is minimal as the Council does not directly control any funds and there are no associated services provided by NPDC.
+The net impact of this uncertainty on NPDC is minimal on the Council and services provided.
 However, it is acknowledged that there may be a more significant impact on Te Kōwhatu Tū Moana, Te Tai Pari Trust and the Taranaki Regional Council.